mcyhsu/ADUserAccountTools/README.md

 Each cmdlet works similarly, and what they do should be obvious, so I'll only go over how the **New-BulkADUser** cmdlet works to create new AD user accounts.

 ### Calling the cmdlet
-After running the script, I typed **New-BulkADUser** with no arguments into the terminal.
+After running the script, type **New-BulkADUser** with no arguments into the terminal.

 ![Opened up a file dialog](https://github.com/mcyhsu/ADUserAccountTools/blob/master/Assets/new-bulkaduser_file-dialog.JPG?raw=true)

 This will bring up the file dialog where you can navigate to where your CSV file is.

-Alternatively, I could have also called the function two other ways:
+Alternatively, you can call the cmdlet two other ways:

 1. With an argument: **New-BulkADUser -LoadUsers 'C:\Path\to\File.csv'**